School of Exercise & Rehabilitation Sciences

 [3 credit hours]

-An introductory course which defines the principals of inclusion and major legislation that impacts the provision and delivery of recreational services for individuals with disabilities.
+An introductory course which defines the principals of inclusion and major legislation that impacts the provision and delivery of recreational therapy services for individuals with disabilities.
 Thirty hour volunteer component required.
 Minimum "C" required for RCRT majors.

 Term Offered: Spring, Fall